bicycle-codes/identity/README.md

 So there you can think of it like one conversation = 1 symmetric key.
 The person initiating the conversation needs to know the exchange keys of the other party.

 ## storage
-This module is agnostic about storage.
+This is storage agnostic.
 You would want to save the identity object to a database or something, which is easy to do because keys are encrypted "at rest".
 Any device record pairs with a `keystore` instance on the device.

 ---------------------------